IndrekHaav/photoprism-debian/README.md

 ## Updating PhotoPrism

-New versions of PhotoPrism are published to their Github repository: https://github.com/photoprism/photoprism/releases

-If a new version is published, the following steps need to be done.
+When a new version of PhotoPrism is published, the following steps need to be done.

 First, update your system: